 How is the setup process handled?

-The diagnostic service provider’s team will set up the room and equipment a day before the start date.
-Wifi access is requested for the location as a redundancy to their own internet access.
+The UDS team will set up the room and equipment a day before the start date.

 How many screenings can be performed in one day?
-And what is the typical schedule?
+What is the typical schedule?

-The diagnostic service provider can perform 15 screenings in one day, with each screening taking about 30 minutes.
-The regular daily schedule is from 7:00 am to 3 pm, but this can be adjusted if necessary.
+The UDS team can perform 15 screenings in one day, each taking about 30 minutes.
+The regular daily schedule is from 7:00 am to 3:00 pm, but it can be adjusted if necessary.

 When can members expect their screening reports?

 All unremarkable screening reports will be mailed within 7 business days.

 How will members be informed if they have abnormal results?

 Medical providers from the diagnostic service will call all members with abnormal results to review the findings and educate them on their health status before emailing the reports.